NeelimaSharma/neelimasharma.github.io/02_about.md

 permalink: /about/
 ---

-I am a PhD student advised by Prof. Madhusudhan Venkadesan in the Department of Mechanical Engineering and Materials Sciences at the Yale University.
+I am a Ph.D. candidate advised by Prof. Madhusudhan Venkadesan at the Department of Mechanical Engineering and Materials Sciences at Yale University.
 I am also a student at the Yale’s Integrated Graduate Program in Physical and Engineering Biology (PEB).
-I am interested in looking at how morphology and anatomical design in animals affects their body functioning and control.
-Specifically, I pay attention to the stability of various structures comprising the body of the animals.
-Recently, I have also developed an interest in muscle mechanics and robotic hands.
+I am interested in looking at how morphology and anatomical design of animals affect their body function and control.
+Specifically, I have an interest in the stability of various structures comprising the body of the animals.
+My main project studies how hand shape and hand muscles allow people to grasp objects.
+My work uses knowledge of optimization, dynamical systems, and linear algebra.
+I have experience with human subject experiments as well as building mechanical models to test my hypotheses.
+Interestingly, my projects have also led to the development of my interest in muscle mechanics, robotics and evolutionary developmental biology.

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)